wellcomecollection/docs/rfcs/0xx-tei_adapter/README.md

 ### Full reharvest

-For the full reharvest we crawl the repo and send the URL of each file to the TEI Adaper service.
+For the full reharvest we crawl the repo and send the URL of each file to the TEI Adapter service.